stephdl/ns8-backuppc/README.md

 ```
 api-cli run get-configuration --agent module/backuppc1
 ```

+## Administrator of the CGI user interface

+By default, only `backuppc` and `administrator` are granted administrative privileges in the CGI UI.
+If you want to add more users, you can define them in the `$Conf{CgiAdminUsers}` setting (Edit config > CGI).
+For more details, see the [BackupPC Documentation](https://backuppc.github.io/backuppc/BackupPC.html#_conf_cgiadminusers_).

+Currently, it is not possible to read the LDAP group name; you must declare all administrators by their username or login.

 ## test email

 Once the mail notification is configured in the cluster, the BackupPC module can send emails.
 You can test this by sending an email using the command line.